The move from high school to college doesn't have to be overwhelming. Knowing the basics will help you get ready for Michigan Tech.

 Terms to Know

-- Undergraduate student: A student enrolled in college to earn an associate's or bachelor's degree following high school graduation or completion of the GED.
+- Undergraduate student: A student enrolled in college to earn an associate's or bachelor's degree following high school graduation or completion of the GED (or equivalent).

-- Graduate student: A college student who already earned a bachelor's degree and is working toward earning a master's degree (i.e., MS, MA, MBA) or doctor of philosophy (PhD) program.
+- Graduate student: A college student who already earned a bachelor's degree and is working toward earning a master's degree (i.e., MS, MA, MBA) or doctor of philosophy (PhD) degree.